3 Things Holding You Back from Getting Help With Your Finances

 You’re afraid that your situation is beyond help

 Another reason you might be putting off asking for help is that you fear that no one can actually help you.
 You feel so deep into financial trouble that you don’t see a way out.
-We have a saying at the Financial Gym: everything financial is fixable.
+We have a saying at the Financial Gym Advisors: everything financial is fixable.
 If you are feeling financial despair, there is a good chance that you also lack perspective.
 Because talking about money is taboo, you can’t put your financial challenges in perspective and might not know all of the options available to you.
 That’s where having the outside opinion of a professional is most helpful.

 You aren’t ready to make a change